-We treat it as a cosmetic alteration to add a little personality to your rifle.
-Nothing more.
+LRI's position is to treat it as a cosmetic alteration that adds a little personality to your rifle.

 This is a service we offer.
 You must send LRI your bolt in order to have this done.
 Simply select the pattern type you want, pay for the service as you normally would a product, print the receipt, and include it with your bolt when you mail it in.
 We'll perform the work in a few days, and mail it right back to you.
 Cerakote, polishing, glass bead blast, parkerizing, and our popular Tactical Bolt Knob upgrade is also available.
 Just include the services you'd like us to do in your shopping cart.

 We've done thousands of these so your in good hands.

 We offer four distinct patterns available with 2 different cutter geometries.

 Pattern "A" is a faceted shape resembling the splines on a car's axle or PTO shaft on a tractor.
 It has an industrial appearance that is very popular.
 The pair of 45* flanks leave a clean, but edge free finish where the flute meets the outer circumference of the bolt body.
 Doing so means no razor like edges to tear up hands and fingers.

 Pattern "B" is the more conventional radial profile typical on most fluted barrels.
 With a straight flute, this cutter style often leaves a razor edge, however with the spiral pattern sharp are avoided.